Implications of GWTC-3 on primordial black holes from vacuum bubbles

 \section{Results}

-The posterior of the hyperparameters of the ABH-PBH model is shown in Table~\ref{tab:para}.
-We find that the observed BHs can be best fitted with the ABH-PBH model if the PBH density is about $0.1\%$ of the dark matter density.
-In order to get an intuition of the fraction of PBHs in the observed BHs, we follow Ref.~\cite{DeLuca:2021wjr} and define the proportion of PBH and ABH in the ABH-PBH model
+The posterior credible intervals ($68\%$) of the hyperparameters of the \textsc{Power Law + Peak} ABH model and the ABH-PBH model are listed in Table~\ref{tab:para} (also see Fig.~\ref{fig:postPeak} and Fig.~\ref{fig:postAP} for the posterior distributions).
+For the ABH model, our values are largely consistent with the results obtained by LVK.
+For the ABH-PBH model, we find that the observed BHBs can be best fitted if the PBH density is about $0.1\%$ of the dark matter density.
+In order to get an intuition of the fraction of PBHs in the observed BHBs, we follow Ref.~\cite{DeLuca:2021wjr} and define the proportion of PBHs and ABHs in the ABH-PBH model

-The posterior distributions of $\gamma_\pbh$ and $\gamma_\abh$ are shown in Fig.~\ref{fig:hist}, according to which the PBHs could account almost half of or even more than half of observed BHs .
+The posterior distributions of $\gamma_\pbh$ and $\gamma_\abh$ in the ABH-PBH model are shown in Fig.~\ref{fig:hist}, according to which the PBHs could account for about 60\% of the observed BHBs.

-We also show the posterior predictive distributions of the primary mass $m_1$ in Fig.~\ref{fig:mass} and Fig.~\ref{fig:mass60}.
-We find the distribution of the primary mass manifests two peaks, one at $\sim 10 M_\odot$ and the other one at $\sim 30 M_\odot$.
-This feature has also been observed in the phenomenological population analysis performed in Refs.~\cite{LIGOScientific:2021psn, Farah:2023vsc}, indicating our ABH-PBH model are capable of explaining the observed data.
+We also show the posterior predictive distributions of the primary mass $m_1$ of both hypotheses in Fig.~\ref{fig:mass} and Fig.~\ref{fig:massA}.
+For the ABH-PBH model, the weighted average of PBH has a minor peak at $\sim 8 M_\odot$, which is due to a smaller mode in the posterior distribution of $m_{*}$ at $\sim 8 M_\odot$.
+However, this mode is too small to have a noticeable impact on the 90\% credible interval.
+We find the distribution of the primary mass in the ABH-PBH model manifests two peaks, which has also been observed in the phenomenological population analysis performed in Refs.~\cite{LIGOScientific:2021psn, Farah:2023vsc}, indicating our ABH-PBH model is capable of explaining the observed data.
 Moreover, we find that black holes with mass less than $20 M_\odot$ as well as the peak at $\sim 10 M_\odot$ are dominated by ABHs, while black holes with mass greater than $20 M_\odot$ are more likely to be PBHs.
-In particular, the mass function of PBHs is likely to peak at $\sim 30 M_\odot$ with the subcritical black holes being highly suppressed given the large best-fit value of $\alpha_1$.
+In particular, the mass function of PBHs is likely to peak at $\sim 30 M_\odot$ with the subcritical black holes being suppressed given the large best-fit value of $\alpha_1$.
 We shall discuss the implications of the posterior PBH mass distribution in Sec.~\ref{sec:PBH}.